robdimarco/rails-bootstrap-ui/README.md

 # Installation

+Add the following to your Gemfile

+    gem 'rails-bootstrap-ui'

 Add the following to app/assets/javascripts/application.js

     //= require bootstrap

-Add the following to app/assets/javascripts/application.js
+Add the following to app/assets/stylesheets/application.css

     *= require bootstrap